 Threats - The greatest threats to Sherman's short-tailed shrews are habitat loss and habitat degradation due to increased urbanization and agricultural practices (Layne 1992).
 Development that leads to a reduction of cover, particularly in a loss of coarse woody debris, or a drying of soils would be detrimental to local shrew populations (Davis et al. 2010; Layne 1992).
-Furthermore, since cats frequently prey on shrews, an increase in free-ranging cats in more developed areas can result in high shrew mortality rates (Layne 1992).
+Layne (1992) suggested that since cats frequently prey on shrews, an increase in free-ranging cats in more developed areas can result in high shrew mortality rates, although no data have been collected to support this.

 Layne (1992) suggests increased efforts to: (a) determine whether there is an extant population of B. c. shermani at the type locality; (b) find and preserve other populations of Sherman's short-tailed shrew; (c) obtain information on B. c. shermani's distribution, ecology, life history, and habitat requirements; and (d) confirm B. c. shermani's specific status using karyotypic and sequencing information.
+Future survey efforts should use pitfall traps as the most reliable method of catching shrews.